Back to Blog

-If you’ve tried AI journaling and found yourself staring at a blank screen, the problem might not be the app.
-It might be the input method.
+If you’ve tried AI journaling and found yourself staring at a blank screen, the problem may be the input method.

 The Hidden Variable: Voice vs. Text